 TxDOT is responsible for implementing the project.
 The agency is working with TTI and all the regional partners to design and implement a project that meets the needs and reflects the values of the community.

-The current design on the TxDOT website will be drained by one or more pumps.
+The intersection will be drained by one or more pumps similar to the underpass at Old Main and the passageway alongside Joe Routt and Kimbrough Blvd.
 The bottom of the intersection is too deep to be drained by a pipe that connects to nearby creeks.